BlinkDL/RWKV-LM/README.md

 ### Misc

+Maybe we can improve memorization by simply repeating the context (I guess 2 times is enough).
+Example:  Reference -> Reference(again) -> Question -> Answer

 #### Idea: Bytes-aware Embedding

 The idea is to make sure each token in vocab understand its length and raw UTF-8 bytes.